 Certain dog breeds, particularly flat-faced breeds like pugs or bully breeds, double-coated dogs, or dogs with pre-existing conditions like advanced age, obesity, or respiratory disease, are particularly susceptible to heat stroke injury.
 Because dogs and cats cannot sweat, they rely on the evaporation of moisture during panting as their primary method of cooling.
 When it is hot and humid, that evaporation happens at a much lower rate and it is very difficult for dogs and cats to cool down.

 Once the body temperature is elevated, the body attempts a last-ditch effort to cool itself.
 Blood vessels in the skin and the extremities become dilated to try to maximize heat loss through the skin.
-The heart works harder to try to maintain blood pressure, but eventually is unable to keep up.
-Blood pressure drops, and less blood is delivered to vital organs like the heart, kidneys, intestines, and liver, leading to multiple organ failure over time.
-Essential proteins are damaged by the heat, which creates a chain reaction of tissue damage and inflammation.
+The heart works harder to try to maintain blood pressure but eventually is unable to keep up.
+Blood pressure drops and less blood is delivered to vital organs like the heart, kidneys, intestines, and liver, leading to multiple organ failures over time.
+Essential proteins are damaged by heat, which creates a chain reaction of tissue damage and inflammation.
 Blood vessels become leaky and prone to clotting disorders.
 Massive bleeding can occur when the blood clotting system becomes disrupted.
 Once multiple organs are showing signs of damage, the prognosis for survival becomes grave.